3bodymo/computer-vision-portfolio-1/README.md

 - **Code Formatting**
   - Uses `black` to automatically format Python code
   - The workflow will automatically commit formatting changes to your PR

+### Branch Protection 🔒

+The `main` branch is protected to ensure code quality and stability:

+- Direct pushes to `main` are not allowed
+- All changes must go through pull requests
+- Pull requests require at least one review before merging
+- Status checks (including automated tests) must pass before merging

+To contribute:

+1. Create a new branch from `main`
+2. Make your changes
+3. Submit a pull request
+4. Address review comments
+5. Wait for approval and merge

 ## Projects 📁